 However, you should only ever consider this approach if you are comfortable that you’ll be able to afford the rent.
 Falling behind will mean that your guarantor is chased for the money which, as well as having consequences for them, could seriously damage your relationship.

 Finding a guarantor

-If you don’t have a guarantor, there are some companies that will act as a guarantor for you.
+If you don’t have a guarantor, it may be worth looking for a company that will act as a guarantor for you.

 Housing Hand is one example - they'll act as a guarantor for tenants at a cost.
-There’s no credit check involved, but you’ll need someone else to sign up with you to share responsibility.
-You’ll also have to pay a fee for this service.
-The fee depends on the cost of your rent, but its at least £42 per month for 8 months.
-This service also isn’t available for those who are unemployed or earn less than 1.5x their rent.
+There’s no credit check involved, but your eligibility will depend on your individual circumstances and a fee will be applicable.
+The amount you pay depends on the cost of your rent.